Why Would I Want To Live in……Indio CA?

 INDO HISTORY: California was incorporated in 1930 and is the oldest and largest city in the Coachella Valley.
 The current population is over 80,000 residents.
 It is located about 130 miles East of Los Angeles, CA and only 99 miles north of the Mexican Border.

 The City began life as a railroad town, with the Southern Pacific Railroad Depot.
 Golf has always been a part of that history with records showing the second Golf Course built in the city about 1947 – now know as Indian Palms Country Club.

-Today Indio is a diverse community with a strong commercial segment, the Fair Grounds, golf resorts, planned developments, condos, a major hospital, and the County Court systems within city limits.
-The Salton Sea, which has its’ own interesting history, is located 15 miles South of the City.
+Today Indio is a diverse community with a strong commercial segment, Fairgrounds, golf resorts, planned developments, condos, a major hospital, and the County Court systems within city limits.
+The Salton Sea, which has its’ own interesting history, is located 15 miles south of the City.